EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/12_testing_integration/README.md

 again — which works here because the store persists its token to `localStorage`.

+→ **Done when** the command waits on its alias, never on a number, and the runner shows the form filled once across two tests.

 ### 5. The journey — `cypress/e2e/triage.cy.ts`

 Sign in, read the queue, open a ticket, close one, and check the error state.